- M

 Hello!
-My name is Monika, and I’m raising money to get a service/companion dog I desperately need.
+My name is Monika, and I’m raising money to get a service dog I desperately need.

-I have been diagnosed with severe PTSD / C-PTSD, anxiety, depression and an eating disorder.
-I was diagnosed with a developmental delay and ADHD when I was young, as I had problems with learning since infancy.
+I have been diagnosed with severe PTSD / C-PTSD, anxiety, and depression.
+I was diagnosed with a developmental delay and ADHD when I was young, as I had problems with learning since I was a baby.
 When I was young both my parents passed away from cancer.
 I also experienced many years of physical and mental abuse, causing severe PTSD and C-PTSD symptoms still to this day.
-This is another reason why I need a service/companion dog.

-When I was 19 years old I went through Hodgkins Lymphoma, which included 8 intense rounds of chemo treatment.
+When I was 19 years old I was diagnosed with Hodgkins Lymphoma, which included 8 rounds of intense chemo treatments.
 Even though my chemotherapy treatments have finished for a long time, I have to get checked at least every 6 months because my young age makes me high risk for the cancer returning.
 This uncertainty makes my anxiety a lot worse.
-Whenever I had treatment I would look forward to seeing a therapy dog, which was always so much better than going through it alone!
-I felt physically well whenever I saw him.
-I'm proud to say I'm now 9 years cancer free!
-Unfortunately, chemotherapy left a heavy toll on my body.
-Since I was so young while in treatment, I have severe side effects that may last me the rest of my life.
-Earlier this year I found out my physical symptoms may be associated with my mental illness as well as late effects from chemo.
+Whenever I had treatment, I looked forward to seeing the therapy dog, which was always so much better than going through treatment alone!
+I felt better physically and mentally whenever I saw him.

 Here is a picture of me during chemo with a BC Cancer Agency therapy dog (2015)